Where to Find Vegan and Vegetarian Food on Naoshima Island

 Teshima Island near Naoshima also has a restaurant serving plant-based food.
 Shokudou 101 is housed in a Japanese-style house surrounded by greenery and has a laid-back atmosphere.
 The vintage furniture, accessories, and tableware all have a refined taste, creating a space where guests can further indulge in the island’s artistic vibe.

 Like most traditional houses in Japan, Shokudo 101 has a gorgeous Japanese garden that you can adore before reaching the main building.
 As soon as you cross the front door of Shokudo 101, the dining hall spreads in front of you.
-Almost the entire house has been transformed into a dining space covered by tatami mats, so the interior is so spacious that you can almost do stretching!
+Almost the entire house has been transformed into a dining space covered by tatami mats, so the interior is so spacious that you can almost stretch yourself out!
 Comfortable sofa seats are also available for those who can’t sit on the floor.

 The food served at Shokudou 101 is cooked using mainly fruits and vegetables from Teshima.
 Each side dish on the lunch plate is carefully seasoned.